 3. Scroll down to the Statements section and tap on the month you wish to export.

-5. You'll see a popup card asking you if you want CSV or OFX format.
+5. You'll see a popup card asking in which file format you'd like to export your transactions.
 Choose the one you want.

-6. To save the CSV file, tap the Share button in the upper right (the OFX format goes straight to the share sheet without previewing it first).
+6. If you chose to save as a CSV file, a preview of it will pop up on screen.
+Tap the Share button in the upper right .
+For other file formats, the share sheet will immediately pop open.
 You can AirDrop it to your Mac, print it, or choose Save to Files to save it to an iCloud or other folder.